A stochastic model for the turbulent ocean heat flux under Arctic sea ice: Introduction

 Arctic sea ice is one of the most sensitive components of the Earth's climate system, and plays an important role in the Earth's radiation budget due to its high albedo.
-The evolution of the ice cover is effected by processes that act on disparate length and time scales -- from the transport of salt, momentum, and heat in the boundary layers next to the ice-ocean interface to the atmospheric drivers of ice motion including ice export through Fram Strait.
+The evolution of the ice cover is affected by processes that act on disparate length and time scales -- from the transport of salt, momentum, and heat in the boundary layers next to the ice-ocean interface to the atmospheric drivers of ice motion including ice export through the Fram Strait.
 These processes originate from the nonlinear interactions between sea ice and the atmosphere and underlying ocean \citep{OneWatt}.
 Accurate modelling of these interactions is both challenging and indispensable for reliable predictions of the fate of Arctic sea ice \citep{perovich2009}.
-In this study, we focus on the interaction between Arctic sea ice and the ocean and study the turbulent ocean heat flux (hereafter referred to as ocean heat flux for short), which forms an important part of the energy budget that affects sea-ice growth.

 The principal source of the ocean heat flux is the shortwave radiation absorbed by the upper layers of the ocean during summer \citep{maykut1995, stanton2012}.
-Whilst some of this heat is turbulently mixed to melt the neighbouring ice, the creation of cold and relatively fresh water due to ice ablation traps some of this absorbed heat in a near-surface temperature maximum layer beneath the mixed layer.
+Whilst some of this heat is turbulently mixed to melt the neighbouring ice, the creation of cold and relatively fresh water due to ice ablation traps some of this absorbed heat at depth creating a near-surface of maximum temperature beneath the mixed layer \citep{timmermans2015}.
 The latter heat store is released to the ice-ocean interface when fluid motions due to shear and buoyancy ensue in fall and winter \citep{timmermans2015}.
 Upward fluxes of heat from the deeper ocean provide an additional, but comparatively insignificant, contribution \citep{timmermans2008}.

 The role of the ocean heat flux in the growth of sea ice was systematically studied by \citet{MU71}.
 In their observationally consistent one-dimensional thermodynamic model, the ocean heat flux was used as an input parameter due to scarcity of measurements \citep{MU71}.
-Their results showed that a variation in the heat flux from 0 to 7 Wm$^{-2}$ changes the mean thickness of sea ice from about 6 m to 0, thus highlighting the importance of this heat flux and the necessity of measuring and accurately modelling it.
+Their results showed that a variation in the heat flux from 0 to 7 Wm$^{-2}$ changed the mean thickness of sea ice from about 6 m to 0 m, thus highlighting the importance of this heat flux and the necessity of measuring and accurately modelling it.